SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/10_graphit_examples.md

 Output from Swagger GUI for grSQLBrz.graphit with Customer Instance ID = 1000:
 ![](/articles/15_web_services/17_Graphit/images/59a_graphit_examples.PNG)

-### Simple Example with CSV Generated from JOIN Queries Between Subscriber and Invoice Tables From the Billing_DB External Database
+### Simple Example with CSV Generated from JOIN Queries Between Subscriber and Invoice Tables from the Billing_DB External Database
 This example displays how to retrieve data from multiple tables in the Billing_DB database and use Graphit to prepare a CSV-formatted response:

 Graphit file: grCSV.graphit:

 ![](/articles/15_web_services/17_Graphit/images/63_graphit_examples.PNG)
 ![](/articles/15_web_services/17_Graphit/images/64_graphit_examples.PNG)

 Running the Graphit file in Debug mode with 2 and 3 as consecutive values for the SubscriberID:

 ![](/articles/15_web_services/17_Graphit/images/65_graphit_examples.PNG)

-Note the different tags used and their effect on the output CSV document: e.g. csvHeader: false -> removes fields headers from the response
+Note the different tags used and their affect on the output CSV document: e.g. csvHeader: false -> removes fields headers from the response